fogfish/fogfish.github.io/_posts/2019-07-28-composable-cloud-components-with-aws-cdk.md

 You are going to produce terrible code if you put entire stack definition to construction.
 No one will be able to understand at a glance what is going on there.

-## Compose with cdk.Construct
+## Compose Components with cdk.Construct

 > Constructs are the basic building blocks of AWS CDK apps.
 A construct represents a "cloud component" and encapsulates everything AWS CloudFormation needs to create the component.
 > -- [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html)

-Use this class to define code blocks that solves a single problem - just create a single cloud resource.
+Use this class to define code blocks that solves a single problem - just create a single cloud component.

 ```typescript
 import * as cdk from '@aws-cdk/core'